Bounded Model Checking for Hyperproperties: Introduction

+We propose a method that allows to interpret a wide range of outcomes of the QBF solver and relate these to the original model checking decision problem.
+To this end, we propose the following semantics for BMC for HyperLTL: \begin{itemize} \item \emph{Pessimistic} semantics (which is the common for LTL BMC) under which pending eventualities are considered to be unfulfilled.
+This semantics work for sometime finitely satisfiable temporal formulas and paves the way for bug hunting. \item \emph{Optimistic} semantics considers the dual case, where pending eventualities are assumed to be fulfilled at the end of the trace.
+This semantics work for \emph{sometimes finitely refutable} formulas, and allows us to interpret unsatisfiability of QBF as proof of verification even with bounded traces. \item \emph{Halting} variants of the optimistic and pessimistic semantics, which allows sound and complete decision on a verdict for terminating models. \end{itemize}

-We have fully implemented our technique the the tool \code{HyperQube}.
-Our experimental evaluation includes a rich set of case studies, such information-flow security/privacy, concurrent data structures (in particular, linearizability), and path planning in robotics applications.
-Our evaluation shows that our technique is effective and efficient in finding bugs in several prominent examples.
-We also show that our approach can also be used as as tool for synthesis.
-Indeed, a witness to an existential quantifier in a HyperLTL formula is an execution path that satisfy the formula.
-Our experiments on path planning for robots show cases this feature of \code{HyperCube}.
+We have fully implemented our technique in the tool \HyperQube.
+Our experimental evaluation includes a rich set of case studies, such as information-flow security/privacy, concurrent data structures (in particular, linearizability), and path planning in robotic applications.
+Our evaluation shows that our technique is effective and efficient in identifying bugs in several prominent examples.
+We also show that our QBF-based approach is certainly more efficient than an brute-force SAT-based approach, where universal and existential quantifiers are eliminated by combinatorial expansion to conjunctions and disjunctions.
+We also show that in some cases our approach can also be used as as tool for synthesis.
+Indeed, a witness to an existential quantifier in a HyperLTL formula is an execution path that satisfies the formula.
+For example, our experiments on path planning for robots showcases this feature of \HyperQube.